Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 - The SDK has been implemented using [.NET Core 3.1.1](https://dotnet.microsoft.com/download/dotnet-core/3.1)
 - For data persistence we are using [Azure SQL Database](https://azure.microsoft.com/services/sql-database/) and [Entity Framework](https://docs.microsoft.com/ef/).
 However, feel free to use any data repository you are comfortable with.

----

 ## Clone the repository, create an Azure SQL Database single database and prepare
- Create a single database following the instructions on the [quickstart](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-single-database-get-started?tabs=azure-portal).
+ Create a single database following the instructions on the SQL Database service [quickstart] (https://docs.microsoft.com/en-us/azure/sql-database/sql-database-single-database-get-started?tabs=azure-portal) document.

  Run the scripts **AMP-DB-1.0.sql** and **AMP-DB-2.0.sql** to initialize the database using your favorite SQL management tool, such as [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15), or [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15).
-The script is in deployment/database folder.
+The scripts are in [deployment/database](../deployment/Database) folder.

  Add the email for the Azure Active Directory user you are planning to log in to the solution to **KnownUsers** table on the database, with value "1" for the RoleId column.

----

 ## Change configuration